-1st Student who is a sibling of a current Bishop Chatard student or returning student.
+1st Returning Students

-2nd Catholic students who are participating members of a North Deanery parish and attended North Deanery school for no less than the sixth, seventh, and eighth grades unless they moved into the Indianapolis area during those three years.
-Participation is defined by each parish.

-Catholic students who are participating members of a North Deanery parish and have attended North Deanery school for less than the sixth, seventh, and eighth grades.
-Participation is defined by each parish.

-4th Non-Catholic students who have attended North Deanery Catholic elementary school for no less than the sixth, seventh, and eighth grades unless they moved into the Indianapolis area during those three years.
-Or Catholic students who are participating members of a North Deanery parish who do not attend a North Deanery grade school.
-Participation is defined by each parish.

-5th Catholics who are participating members of a parish of the Archdiocese of Indianapolis outside of the North Deanery or in the Diocese of Lafayette.
+- 2nd Catholics who are participating members of a North Deanery Catholic parish and have attended the parish elementary school for no less than the sixth, seventh and eighth grades unless they moved into the Indianapolis area during those three years.
+Participation is defined by each parish. - 3rd Catholics who are participating members of a North Deanery Catholic parish and have attended the parish elementary school for less than the sixth, seventh and eighth grades.
+Participation is defined by each parish. - 4th Non-Catholic students who have attended North Deanery Catholic elementary schools for no less than the 6th, 7th, and 8th grades unless they moved into the Indianapolis area during those three years. - 5th Catholics who are participating members of a parish of the Archdiocese of Indianapolis outside of the North Deanery or in the Diocese of Lafayette. - 6th Non-Catholics who have not attended a Catholic elementary school.

-6th All other applicants not defined in priorities 1-5.

-Preference Priority Students seeking admission must submit Trojan Intent Form and non-refundable tuition deposit by the published deadline to be eligible for acceptance under the priorities listed above.
+All students seeking admission must register by the published registration deadline to be eligible for acceptance under the priorities listed above.
 If the number of first, second, and third category students who registered prior to the deadline exceeds the maximum enrollment numbers, the school will make all reasonable efforts to admit all qualifying North Deanery Catholic students.
 No students from the remaining preference categories would be admitted.